dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1385: Moral education is crucial for personal growth.
+### T1385: Values like compassion and respect are essential for growth.

 |Support|
 |---|